Hughes and Vancouver take on Calgary

-The Canucks are 6-11-0 against North Division opponents.
-Vancouver serves 12.1 penalty minutes per game, the most in the Nhl.
-Tyler Myers leads the team serving 33 total minutes.
+The Canucks are 7-11-0 in division play.
+Vancouver leads the league recording 31.4 shots per game while averaging 2.9 goals.

-The Flames are 7-5-1 against opponents in the North Division.
-Calgary has converted on 23.1% of power-play opportunities, recording 12 power-play goals.
+The Flames are 7-6-1 in division games.
+Calgary has converted on 21.8% of power-play opportunities, scoring 12 power-play goals.

 The teams square off for the second straight game.

-TOP PERFORMERS: Hughes leads the Canucks with 17 points, scoring one goal and collecting 16 assists.
+TOP PERFORMERS: Hughes has 18 total points for the Canucks, two goals and 16 assists.
 Brock Boeser has 10 points over the last 10 games for Vancouver.

-Johnny Gaudreau leads the Flames with eight goals and has 14 points.
-Elias Lindholm has two goals and eight assists over the last 10 games for Calgary.
+Christopher Tanev leads the Flames with a plus-five in 14 games this season.
+Johnny Gaudreau has 10 points over the last 10 games for Calgary.

 INJURIES: Canucks: None listed.